-The ♥J holds trick one and the ♥A takes dummy's ♥K at trick two (playing the ♥K from table at trick one amounts to the same thing).
-East tries his luck with the ♥Q at trick three and we gain the lead by ruffing that.
+The $\forall J$ holds trick one and the $\forall A$ takes dummy's $\forall K$ at trick two (playing the $\forall K$ from table at trick one amounts to the same thing).
+East tries his luck with the $\forall Q$ at trick three and we gain the lead by ruffing that.

-Now we are on lead we hasten to draw trumps by cashing the ♠A K. This gets the bad newsgood news.
-The bad news is that the master Spade (the ♠Q) is still out there somewhere.
-The good news is that the Queen is the only trump out there - four others have been pulled.
+Now we are on lead we hasten to draw trumps by cashing the A K. This gets the bad newsgood news.
+The bad news is that the master Spade (the A) is still out there somewhere.
+The good news is that the Queen is the only trump out there, four others have been pulled.

-When the opponents have the master trump (a situation that occurs often) it is usually right to ignore it and switch attention elsewhere - to our side-suit.
+When the opponents have the master trump (a situation that occurs often) it is usually right to ignore it and switch our attention elsewhere - to our side-suit.
 If there is just one trump out that is higher than all of ours then there is usually no need to draw it.
 It would be poor business to use up two of our trumps up for one of theirs, which will make in any case.

-Here we must play on Clubs to knock out the ♣A. Notice that we are utterly indifferent to the possibility that someone might ruff one of our Club winners with the boss trump.
-We can afford to lose a trick to the ♠Q; what we cannot afford is to lose tricks to low trumps.
+Here we must play on Clubs to knock out the A. Notice that we simply couldn't care less if someone now ruffed one of our Club winners with the boss trump.
+We can afford to lose a trick to the A; what we cannot afford is to lose tricks to low trumps.

-We play high Clubs to force out the ♣A and East shifts to the ◆10.
-Taking the ◆A we continue with Clubs, forcing West to ruff.
+We play high Clubs to force out the A and East leads the J. Taking the A we continue with Clubs, forcing West to ruff.
 This has the effect of causing our remaining baby trumps to grow up into fully mature winners so we make our contract for the loss of one Spade, two Hearts, one Diamond and one Club.

-VB#3 Y1 Weakness TO of 1NT Part 1 SA Contract: 2H By: South
+VB#3 Y1 Weakness TO of 1NT Part 1 ACOL Contract: 2H By: South l

 Date: 24/03/2016 Board #: 4

 Dealer: West Vulnerable: None

 Play this hand online!